VanshGupta1905/events-website/README.md

-## This is a boiler plate website for event registration web app
+## This is a boiler plate for event registration web app

 Link to Website : [Link](https://events-website-puce.vercel.app/)